graphql/graphql-spec/rfcs/InputUnion.md

 Any data structure that can be modeled with output type polymorphism should be able to be mirrored with Input polymorphism.
 Minimal transformation of outputs should be required to send a data structure back as inputs.

+* Objection: input types and output types are distinct.
+Output types support aliases and arguments whereas input types do not.
+Marking an output field as non-nullable is a non-breaking change, but marking an input field as non-nullable is a breaking change.

 ### Doesn't inhibit [schema evolution](https://graphql.github.io/graphql-spec/draft/#sec-Validation.Type-system-evolution)

 Adding a new member type to an Input Union or doing any non-breaking change to existing member types does not result in breaking change.
 For example, adding a new optional field to member type or changing a field from non-nullable to nullable does not break previously valid client operations.